globalw/ragflow/docs/references/faq.md

 #### 4.14 `Table 'rag_flow.document' doesn't exist`

-This exception occurs when starting up the RAGFlow server.
+This exception occurs when starting up the Tessi ai. server.
 Try the following:

   1. Prolong the sleep time: Go to **docker/entrypoint.sh**, locate line 26, and replace `sleep 60` with `sleep 280`.
   2. If using Windows, ensure that the **entrypoint.sh** has LF end-lines.